-Pianote offers a wide range of songs from more musical genres than we’ve seen elsewhere.
+Pianote offers a wide range of songs from more musical genres than I’ve seen elsewhere.
 You get everything from classical to Christmas songs and pop to hip hop.

-As we mentioned, Pianote provides lovely arrangements, and when beginners feel like they are playing something beautiful, it builds confidence and motivation.
+As I mentioned, Pianote provides lovely arrangements, and when beginners feel like they are playing something beautiful, it builds confidence and motivation.

-Scoring this section has been difficult because the content is so good, but we can’t ignore that the progression isn’t as straightforward as we’d like.
+Scoring this section has been difficult because the content is so good, but I can’t ignore that the progression isn’t as straightforward as I’d like.